Apatite Gemstone Information

 Apatite: Varieties or Similar Gemstones: Back to Top

 Apatite also comes in a very rare, but popular cat's eye cabochon.
 Most are found with yellowish, green and golden color, but there are many other colors available.
 As with faceted apatite, there are many cabochon stones that can be confused with cat's eye apatite, including chrysoberyl cat's eye, quartz cat's eye, tourmaline cat's eye and sillimanite cat's eye.

 Apatite Gemstone and Jewelry Design Ideas Back to Top

-Apatite has a brittle tenacity.
-Although tooth enamel is the hardest material in the human body, apatite is not especially hard compared to other types of gemstones used for jewelry.
+Apatite has a brittle tenacity and is not especially hard compared to other types of gemstones used for jewelry.
 It has a hardness rating of 5 on the Mohs scale and is ideal for jewelry that is less prone to wear and tear.
 Jewelry applications such as earrings, pendants, pins, cuff-links and tie-tacks are generally safe.
 Apatite can be used in ring designs, but it should be limited to occasional wear and protective-style settings.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary with size-to-weight ratio.
 Some stones are larger and others are smaller than diamond by weight in comparison.

 Apatite Gemstone and Jewelry Care and Cleaning Back to Top

 Apatite gemstones are rather fragile compared to most gemstones.
 Care for apatite should be similar to that of precious opal.
 Apatite is sensitive to heat and shock, so the use of steamers and ultrasonic cleaners should always be avoided.
 Apatite is sensitive to acid, so it should not be worn when working with chemicals.
 Avoid wearing apatite jewelry when engaging in vigorous physical activity, such as exercise or sports, or when doing household chores.

 Since it is considerably softer than quartz, simply wiping off dust can eventually cause apatite to lose its polish and develop surface scratches.
 When storing apatite gemstones, wrap them in a soft cloth, or place them into a fabric-lined box.
 Always store apatite separately from other types of gemstone and gemstone jewelry.

 - First Published: August-10-2006